alexylon/Ferrocrypt/README.md

 To encrypt or decrypt a file or folder, simply drag and drop it into the app window.
 Then, choose a password and a destination folder, and click the "Start" button.
-If you need to encrypt files that will result in a large archive exceeding the available RAM, or if you simply want to prevent excessive RAM consumption, just check the "Large file(s) (low memory usage)" option (see the OPTIONS section above for more info).
+If you need to encrypt files that will result in a large vault exceeding the available RAM, or if you simply want to prevent excessive RAM consumption, just check the "Large file(s) (low memory usage)" option (see the OPTIONS section above for more info).